gbv/cocoda-utils/README.md

 #### getLanguage

 Returns a valid language tag in a JSKOS language-map.
-Mostly used by `lmContent`, but can be used by itself.
+Mostly used by `languageMapContent`, but can be used by itself.

 ```js
 const language = utils.getLanguage(someLanguageMap, preferredLanguage, options)